-In general, the fibric acid derivatives consistently demonstrated greater efficacy compared to placebo in the management of hypercholesterolemia and hypertriglyceridemia.^{17-19,32,36} The addition of fibric acid derivatives to other well established lipid lowering agents has been shown to be safe and resulted in additional improvements in lipid profile compared to each drug given as monotherapy.^{19,22-38,42-44} In a small, cross over, head-to-head trial, both fenofibrate and gemfibrozil were effective in significantly improving baseline lipid levels; however, fenofibrate resulted in significantly greater reductions in total and low-density lipoprotein cholesterol (LDL-C) levels compared to gemfibrozil (P<0.02 for each).
-Of note, the dose of gemfibrozil evaluated in this trial was lower than its Food and Drug Administration (FDA) approved dosing.46
+Clinical trials demonstrating the safety and efficacy of the fibric acid derivatives in their respective Food and Drug Administration (FDA)-approved indications are outlined in Table 4.19-68 In general, the fibric acid derivatives consistently demonstrated greater efficacy compared to placebo in the management of hypercholesterolemia and hypertriglyceridemia.^{19-21,34,37,53} The addition of fibric acid derivatives to other well established lipid lowering agents has been shown to be safe and resulted in additional improvements in lipid profile compared to each drug given as monotherapy.^{21,24-40,44+46,54} In a small, cross over, head-tohead trial, both fenofibrate and gemfibrozil were effective in significantly improving baseline lipid levels; however, fenofibrate resulted in significantly greater reductions in total and low-density lipoprotein cholesterol (LDL-C) levels compared to gemfibrozil (P<0.02 for each).
+Of note, the dose of gemfibrozil evaluated in this trial was lower than its FDA approved dosing.48 Fenofibric acid was added to rosuvastatin in patients with chronic kidney disease and it was shown that there was a significantly greater decrease in median percent TGs compared to rosuvastatin alone after eight weeks (P<0.001) and 16 weeks (P<0.001) along with an increase in HDL-C over the same time periods (P<0.001).54

-Several clinical trials have evaluated the efficacy of the fibric acid derivatives for primary and secondary prevention of coronary heart disease (CHD) events.51-64 The five year, placebo-controlled FIELD trial (N=9,975) demonstrated that fenofibrate did not significantly reduce the risk of the combined primary outcome of coronary events (CHD), death or nonfatal MI) in patients with type 2 diabetes.
+Several clinical trials have evaluated the efficacy of the fibric acid derivatives for primary and secondary prevention of coronary heart disease (CHD) events.55-68 The five year, placebo-controlled FIELD trial (N=9,975) demonstrated that fenofibrate did not significantly reduce the risk of the combined primary outcome of coronary events (CHD), death or nonfatal MI) in patients with type 2 diabetes.
 However, when the individual endpoints were analyzed, fenofibrate was associated with a significant 24% reduction in nonfatal MI (hazard ratio [HR], 0.76; P=0.010), but a nonsignificant increase in CHD mortality (HR, 1.19; P=0.22) was observed.
-In this trial, fenofibrate demonstrated no effect on all-cause mortality.51 Similar results were observed in the five year ACCORD trial (N=5,518) which evaluated the efficacy of fenofibrate, in combination with simvastatin, again did not reduce the rate of the combined endpoint of nonfatal MI, nonfatal stroke or cardiovascular death compared to simvastatin.
-Fenofibrate did not demonstrate any effect on all-cause mortality, and when the individual endpoints were analyzed, no significant benefit was achieved.55
+In this trial, fenofibrate demonstrated no effect on all-cause mortality.55 Similar results were observed in the five year ACCORD trial (N=5,518) which evaluated the efficacy of fenofibrate, in combination with simvastatin, again did not reduce the rate of the combined endpoint of nonfatal MI, nonfatal stroke or cardiovascular death compared to simvastatin.
+Fenofibrate did not demonstrate any effect on all-cause mortality, and when the individual endpoints were analyzed, no significant benefit was achieved.59